Achnacarry: Current Achnacarry Castle

-In 1802 Achnacarry, which had spent the last fifty or so years in ruin, was rebuilt under Donald Cameron, XXII Chief of Clan Cameron as a Scottish baronial style home, although this "New Achnacarry" is still referred to as a castle.
+In 1802, Achnacarry, which had spent the last fifty or so years in ruin, was rebuilt under Donald Cameron, XXII Chief of Clan Cameron as a Scottish baronial style home, although this "New Achnacarry" is still referred to as a castle.
 His wife Anne née Abercromby engaged James Gillespie as architect.

-In 1928 Achnacarry served as the meeting place for global petroleum producers in an effort to set production quotas.
+In 1928, Achnacarry served as the meeting place for global petroleum producers in an effort to set production quotas.
 A document known as the Achnacarry Agreement or "As-Is" Agreement was signed on 17 September 1928.

 Second World War

 The current building and the surrounding estate gained fame as the Commando Training Depot for the Allied Forces from March 1942 to 1945.

-British Commandos, United States Army Rangers and commandos from France, the Netherlands, Norway, Czechoslovakia, Poland and Belgium trained there.
+British Commandos, United States Army Rangers, and commandos from France, the Netherlands, Norway, Czechoslovakia, Poland, and Belgium trained there.
 Each training course culminated in an "opposed landing" exercise around the area of nearby Bunarkaig on Loch Lochy.
-As live ammunition was used, there were some casualties whilst training at Achnacarry.
+As live ammunition was used, some casualties resulted from the training exercises at Achnacarry.
 Some 25,000 commandos completed training at the centre during the four years it was in use.

 The castle also suffered some damage due to fire.
 Several military associations still sponsor a Commando march either annually or from time to time.
-Generally, it is a timed 7 mi march, in full battle gear, backpack and combat boots, from Spean Bridge (site of the striking Commando Memorial) to Achnacarry.
+Generally, it is a timed 7 mi march, in full battle gear, backpack, and combat boots, from Spean Bridge (site of the striking Commando Memorial) to Achnacarry.